mcballard/super_IV_project_1/README.md

   - Employees can choose a category that the expense can generally fall under.
   - Employees can view the total amount they have in requests.
   - Employees can cancel any request they make.
-- Employees can log out of the reimbursement portal to ensure my privacy.
+- Employees can log out of the reimbursement portal to ensure their privacy.